Mystery to Me: Tour

-During the band's 1973 American tour, they appeared on the Midnight Special, but during the venture, it became clear that Bob Weston was having an affair with Mick Fleetwood's wife Jenny.
-Although Fleetwood tried to carry on playing with Weston, regardless of the extramarital issues, it soon became clear that something had to give and after a gig in Lincoln, Nebraska, Fleetwood told the McVies and Welch that he could no longer play with Weston in the line-up.
+During the band's 1973 American tour, Fleetwood Mac appeared on the Midnight Special.
+Fleetwood discovered during the tour that Bob Weston was having an affair with Mick Fleetwood's wife Jenny.
+Although Fleetwood tried to carry on playing with Weston, he told the McVies and Welch after a gig in Lincoln, Nebraska that he could no longer play with Weston in the line-up.
 John Courage, the band's road manager, fired Weston and put him on a plane back to the UK.
-With the tour cut short, the band also went back to England to break the news to their manager Clifford Davis, who was so angry that he sent another group of musicians on the road as Fleetwood Mac, claiming that he owned the name.
+With the tour cut short, the band also went back to England to break the news to their manager Clifford Davis.
+In the 17 November 1973 edition of Record World, the publication cited "internal differences" for the band's decision to end their tour; they also mentioned that Fleetwood Mac planned to resume their tour in January 1974.
+The band had planned to appear on the same bill as Canned Heat and War for a 24 November 1973 performance at the Las Vegas Convention Center.
+Davis later sent another group of musicians on the road as Fleetwood Mac, claiming that he owned the name.